 7 efficient marketing solutions for companies with limited budgets

-For most small businesses, marketing is a relatively unpleasant topic.
-Especially when only a few people are employed, it is difficult to find the resources and capital for marketing strategies.
-Often there is also a lack of experience to be able to think outside the box and set goals.
-Finding a partner who understands the needs and demands of a small company is advisable.
+For most small businesses, marketing is a considered quite an unpleasant topic.
+Specifically when only a few employees are part of the company, it is challenging to find the capital and resource for marketing strategies.
+Frequently there is, in addition, a lack of experience to be able to think outside the box and set goals.
+Securing a partner who understands the and of a company is advisable.

 1. Content as a Marketing Solution

-You are probably asking yourself how content can bring you more customers.
-In reality, however, well-researched blog posts, white papers, and e-books are the best way to win customers with little investment.
-Therefore, we always recommend our customers to invest in content marketing before taking any other steps.
+You are probably asking yourself how content can deliver more customers to your company.
+In fact, well-researched blog posts, white papers, and e-books are the best way to win customers with little investment.
+Therefore, we always recommend our customers to invest in content marketing before taking any further steps.

-As a rule, it makes sense to hire a competent copywriter or agency to create content.
-However if you have a very limited budget, you can choose to produce the content yourself.
-There is actually only one aspect that counts: quality – quality in the sense of informative articles that offer the reader a high added value.
+Typically, it makes sense to hire a competent copywriter or an agency to generate content.
+However, if you rely on a restricted budget, you may choose to produce the website content yourself.
+There is in fact only one aspect that counts: quality, quality in the sense of informative articles that offer the reader a considerable value.

 - Content Marketing

-In principle, good content draws attention by its own, however, it doesn’t promote itself.
+Good content generally attracts attention, but unfortunately does not market itself.
 Articles can be shared via social media and thus cleverly marketed.
-Forums and industry platforms can attract the attention of potential customers.
-Organic traffic via Google and Co. is another point, but it requires a certain amount of search engine optimization.
-However, this is a separate topic.
+Forums and industry platforms that can attract the attention of potential customers are also attractive.
+Another point is organic traffic via Google and Co. which, however, requires a certain search engine optimisation.
+However, that is a separate point.

-In many companies, e-mail marketing is already an integral part of customer acquisition.
-We see it ourselves as a very attractive solution for achieving good sales results with little capital.
-The only drawback is that it takes some time before it can actively generate customers and requires a solid e-mail list as a basis.
+In many companies, email marketing is already an integral part of customer acquisition.
+We see it ourselves as a very attractive solution to achieve good sales results with little capital.
+The only disadvantages are that it takes some time to actively generate customers and requires a solid email list as a basis.

-An e-mail list can be built up, for example, with a content flow and a regularly offered newsletter.
-Whitepapers and e-books are ideal for providing users with industry-related information in return for their e-mail address.
-The basis for successful e-mail marketing is therefore basically a reliable and high-quality content.
+An email list can be built, for example, with a regularly offered newsletter.
+White papers and e-books are ideal for providing users with industry-related information in exchange for their email address.
+The basis for successful email marketing is therefore fundamentally sound and high-quality content.

-For small businesses with low budgets, it takes a little effort to get a good start in the world of email marketing.
-E-mail marketing tools such as Mailchimp, Sendgrid or Mailgun offer the possibility to create e-mail lists for free and to send individual e-mails.
+Small businesses with low budgets can get a good start in the world of email marketing with a little effort.
+Email marketing tools such as Mailchimp, Sendgrid or Mailgun offer possibilities to build up lists initially free of charge and to deliver individual emails.

-In order to be found by potential customers via Google nowadays, there is no way around search engine optimization.
-This refers to the optimization of individual contents or entire websites with the aim of being displayed high up in the search results of search engines.
+In order to be found by potential customers through Google nowadays, there is no way around search engine optimization.
+This refers to the optimization of individual content or entire websites with the aim of being displayed high up in the search results of search engines.

 Essentially SEO has the following tasks: